Interface

 How to model Interface

-- To describe the integration between Applications, LeanIX makes use of the Interface Fact Sheet.
+- To describe the integration between Applications, SAP LeanIX makes use of the Interface Fact Sheet.

 - The relationship between the Applications and Interfaces will be considered from a business point of view and less from a technical point of view.